skius/teng/examples/sprites/wgpurender/NOTES.md

 "Learn WGPU": https://sotrh.github.io/learn-wgpu/

+when using the perspective projection camera, clip_position coords get x y in [0, screen_width] and [0, screen_height] I think. hmm. why does the tutorial say the camera computes normalized coordinates?
+TODO look into how coords get passed from vertex to fragment shaders

 # TODO:
 - [ ] Use a depth buffer.
 - [ ] Create an instance for a sprite incl width, height, position, (texture?)